tdwg/bdq/tg2/_build_review/templates/list/bdqdim/bdqdim_termlist-header.md

 ### 1.1 Purpose

 The purpose of this document is to provide the full term list for the `bdqdim:` controlled vocabulary, which defines the values of `bdqffdq:DataQualityDimension` used in BDQ Tests.
-Each Data Quality Dimension describes a specific aspect of quality that a Test is intended to assess, such as completeness, conformance, or reliability.
+Each `Data Quality Dimension` describes a specific aspect of quality that a Test is intended to assess, such as completeness, conformance, or reliability.

-These Dimensions serve as a semantic anchor for describing the intent of Tests and enable structured classification and interpretation of Test results across diverse Use Cases.
+These `Dimensions` serve as a semantic anchor for describing the intent of Tests and enable structured classification and interpretation of Test results across diverse `Use Cases`.

 ### 1.2 Audience

-This document is intended for users who need a technical understanding of how BDQ Tests relate to conceptual dimensions of data quality.
+This document is intended for users who need a technical understanding of how BDQ Tests relate to conceptual `Dimensions` of data quality.
 It will be especially useful for:

-- Implementers who need to map Tests to dimensions in automated systems
+- Implementers who need to map Tests to `Dimensions` in automated systems
 - Standards developers and data quality modelers applying the Fitness for Use Framework Ontology
 - Analysts and curators needing to understand the conceptual basis for different Tests’ evaluation

-A working familiarity with the BDQ Test structure and the Framework Ontology is helpful, though not required to benefit from this document.
+A working familiarity with the BDQ Test structure and the Fitness for Use Framework Ontology is helpful, though not required to benefit from this document.

 ### 1.3 Data Quality Dimensions

 The concept of `bdqffdq:DataQualityDimension`, originally introduced by Veiga (2016) and Veiga et al. (2017), represents the aspect or attribute of data quality being evaluated.
-Common dimensions include `Completeness`, `Conformance`, `Consistency`, `Likeliness`, `Reliability`, and `Resolution`.
+Common `Dimensions` include `Completeness`, `Conformance`, `Consistency`, `Likeliness`, `Reliability`, and `Resolution`.
 These serve as high-level categories that group Tests according to the type of quality issue they address.

-Dimensions are measurable characteristics of an `bdqffdq:InformationElement` and provide insight into how quality is defined and assessed for a given Use Case.
+`Dimensions` are measurable characteristics of an `bdqffdq:InformationElement` and provide insight into how quality is defined and assessed for a given `Use Case`.

-Each BDQ Test typically evaluates one or more data values (Information Elements) with respect to a single Data Quality Dimension.
-For example, the Test `VALIDATION_COUNTRY_FOUND` assesses the value of `dwc:country` for conformance to a reference authority.
+Each BDQ Test typically evaluates one or more data values (`Information Elements`) with respect to a single `Data Quality Dimension`.
+For example, the Test VALIDATION_COUNTRY_FOUND assesses the value of `dwc:country` for conformance to a `sourceAuthority`.
 In this case, the relevant dimension is `bdqdim:Conformance`.

-Unlike Criteria, which apply only to Validation and Issue Tests, Data Quality Dimensions apply to all BDQ Test types: `bdqffdq:Validation`, `bdqffdq:Issue`, `bdqffdq:Amendment`, and `bdqffdq:Measure`.
+Unlike `Criteria`, which apply only to `Validation` and `Issue` Tests, `Data Quality Dimensions` apply to all BDQ Test types: `bdqffdq:Validation`, `bdqffdq:Issue``bdqffdq:Measure`, and `bdqffdq:Amendment`.

 ### 1.4 Associated Documents